Kurry/glasscn-ui/README.md

 - Component classes are defined at the top of each file, and chopped down into shorter lines to make them more readable and maintainable.
-- Color aliases for primary, secondary, gray, danger and warn colors.
+- Color aliases for primary, secondary, gray, danger and warning colors.
 Easy to identify and refactor.
 - `createTailwindPreset()`: Switch your theme colors quickly, without having to rewrite CSS vars or classes.

 ### New components